Leonisaurov/content-7z/README.md

 ```bash
 ./install
 ```

-It will install the program on the $BIN directory, you can change it how you like:
+It will compile the program through cargo and if you don't have a configuration file already created, it will create one by default.

+The executable will be found in target/release/content-7z, if you want to install it in a more convenient location, set the environment variable BIN to the location where you want the program to be.
 ```bash
 BIN=/usr/local/bin ./install
 ```